alongenosar/ios-sdk/README.md

 ```
 ## Step 7: Present events-map view
-Once Snappers was initialized succsefully, you can present the events-map view as follows:
+Once initialized succsefully, you can present the events-map view as follows:

 Swift:
 ```swift